Zig-HS/FakeImageDetection/README.md

 # FakeImageDetection
-Breaking Semantic Artifacts for Generalized AI-generated Image Detection
+This is the official code of Breaking Semantic Artifacts for Generalized AI-generated Image Detection.
+Coming Soon